janztec/empc-arpi3-linux-drivers/README.md

 1) **Raspbian Stretch with desktop version 2018-11-13 or later**

-   _install-experimental.sh_ script uses the mainline kernel driver sources with only a few source code patches, see _install-experimental.sh_ for more details.
+   _install.sh_ script uses the mainline kernel driver sources with only a few source code patches, see _install.sh_ for more details.
 Our performance optimizations of the CAN, UART and SPI drivers are currently not included in these mainline drivers.

    https://www.raspberrypi.org/downloads/raspbian/